github-education-resources/graduation/_data/fitzmill/fitzmill.md

 ---
-name: Sean Fitzgerald # No longer than 18 characters
+name: Sean Fitzgerald
-institution: University of Nebraska-Lincoln # no longer than 58 characters
+institution: University of Nebraska-Lincoln
-profile_pic: fitz.png # Name and extension of your profile picture(ex. mona.png)
+profile_pic: fitz.jpg
-quote: "You have the forearms of a god" -Phil Spencer, President of Xbox, to me Summer 2019 # no longer than 100 characters
+quote: 4 years and all I got was a sheet of paper
 github_user: fitzmill
 ---